-We draw attention to note 3 in the financial statements, which indicates that which details the concern around the Academy's ability to continue as a going concern.
-The Academy made a net deficit on restricted and unrestricted funds before actuarial losses on defined benefit pension schemes of £494,245 during the year ended 31 August 2020.
-At that date the Academy's unrestricted reserves were in deficit by £195,131.
-As stated in note 3, these events or conditions, along with the other matters as set forth in note 3, indicate that a material uncertainty exists that may cast significant doubt on the Academy's ability to continue as a going concern.
+We draw attention to note 2 in the financial statements, which indicates that Academy's ability to continue as a going concern.
+The Academy made a net deficit on restricted and unrestricted funds before actuarial losses on defined benefit pension schemes of £358,785 during the year ended 31 August 2021.
+At that date the Academy's unrestricted reserves were in deficit by £250,121.
+As stated in note 2, these events or conditions, along with the other matters as set forth in note 2, indicate that a material uncertainty exists that may cast significant doubt on the Academy's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.